thisisnorlyn/business-card/README.md

 ## About the Project

-This is the third project I did using HTML&CSS where I learn another set of concepts like Flexbox, utility class, inheritance, web-safe fonts, and short-hand of padding and margins.
+This is the third project I did using HTML&CSS where I learn another set of concepts like -Flexbox
+  -utility class
+  -inheritance
+  -web-safe fonts
+  -short-hand of padding and margins

+I have also applied some hover and animation effects on this project.